beeare/MockingStubbingExamples/README.md

 # MockingStubbingExamples

-This project ist just to excercise with different mocking frameworks and PHPUnit.
+This project ist just to exercise with different mocking frameworks and PHPUnit.